How to Live Well?

 Published Essays

-From the Midfield is an essay in fragments published in the Spring 2024 edition of Australian literary review Meanjin.
+An essay in fragments published in the Spring 2024 edition of Australian literary review Meanjin.
+Where I take an ethical look at ‘mid-field’ professionalism: conservation, delays, excellence, obfuscation, articulation.

-A six-week workshop series for groups wishing to explore stoic virtues together.
-Originally designed for Queer Christians, easily adapted for other communities or professional environments. → [Download]
+A six-week workshop series for groups wishing to explore cardinal virtues together.
+Originally designed for QChristian, a community group engaging with LGBTIQ+ Christians, it can be easily adapted for other communities or environments.
+Read it here

-A short sequence for embodied self-reflection, drawing on qi gong practice as a tool for personal discernment.
-A body-first complement to the written explorations.
-[Coming soon]
+A short sequence of movements for embodied self-reflection, drawing on qi gong practice as a tool for personal discernment.
+A body-first complement to head-heavy practices.